websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-low-code-applications/objects/creating-and-managing-objects/managing-objects.md

 ![Add and configure relationships for custom Objects](./managing-objects/images/03.png)

 You can add and configure relationships for custom Objects.
 After creation, users can only edit a relationship's Label and Deletion Type.
 Also, relationships can only be removed from an Object draft and cannot be removed from system and published Objects.
-Depending on the relationship type, an Object's relationships are displayed in either the Fields or Relationships tab.
+Depending on the relationship type, an Object's relationships appear in either the Fields or Relationships tab.
 See [Defining Object Relationships](./defining-object-relationships.md) for more information.
 <!--TASK: Replace with following text once system Objects are supported, "You can add relationships to both system and custom Objects.
 After creation, users can only edit a relationship's Label and Deletion Type.
 Also, relationships can only be removed from an Object draft and cannot be removed from system and published Objects.
 Depending on the relationship type, an Object's relationships are displayed in either the Fields or Relationships tab.
 See [Defining Object Relationships](./defining-object-relationships.md) for more information."-->

 ### Layouts